Struggling with the on-page SEO of your blog posts?

 Having programming skills can help (to some extent), but thanks to all of the tools at your disposal, you don’t have to be a programmer to do SEO the right way.

-That being said, on-page SEO definitely requires a certain level of tech-savviness.
+That being said, on-site SEO definitely requires a certain level of tech-savviness.

 Don’t worry though, because I’ll take you through everything, one element at a time, and help you optimize your blog post (or any other web page, for that matter).

-Here are all of the on-page SEO factors that matter:
+Here are all of the on-page factors that matter:

 1. Responsive Design

 Let’s start with the basics – you need to make your website responsive.